pytorch/xla/API_GUIDE.md

 The XLA device is not a physical device but instead stands in for either a Cloud TPU or CPU.
 The underlying storage for XLA tensors is a contiguous buffer in device memory and the code in the model shouldn't assume any stride.

 XLA Tensor doesn't support converting single tensor to half precision using `tensor.half()`.
 Instead, environment variable `XLA_USE_BF16` is available, which converts **all** PyTorch float values to bfloat16 when sending them to the TPU device.
+The conversion is totally transparent to the user, and the XLA tensors will still retain a float dtype.
+Similarly, when the tensor is moved back to CPU, its type will be float.

 The [XLA readme](https://github.com/pytorch/xla/blob/master/README.md) describes all the options available to run on TPU or CPU.